 Housing Investment Plan

-This City initiated Plan describes the Housing Department's mission, goals, strategies and performance measures.
+This City-initiated Plan describes the Housing Department's mission, housing policies, goals, strategies, and performance measures.

 For questions, comments, or for copies of prior plans not listed above, please contact the Policy Team at (408) 975-4451.